D&D 5e: Shifters Guide

 All of the traits of a Shifter’s race have something to do with their animal form.
 Shifting is what makes them unique.
 It lets them take on more animal-like traits to improve their physical strength.

-Read Also: Feather Fall 5e D&D Guide
+Read Also: D&D 5e: Divine Smite Guide

 When figuring out the size of an animal, shifters are counted as Medium-sized.
 Because of this, they can move at the normal Medium creature speed of 30 feet.
 They also learn one language.